Ctrain16/Ciara/README.md

 ## Hosting

-Currently I have the bot hosted locally on a raspberry pi.
+I originally hosted the bot on my own raspberry pi but have since moved it over to an AWS EC2 server.

 ## Discord.js